Tennant (TNC)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Uneventfully, Tennant’s ROIC has stayed the same over the last few years.
-Given the company’s underwhelming financial performance in other areas, we’d like to see its returns improve before recommending the stock.
+Unfortunately, Tennant’s ROIC averaged 3.2 percentage point decreases each year over the last few years.
+We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment

-It was great to see Tennant’s full-year EBITDA guidance top analysts’ expectations.
-On the other hand, its EPS missed and its revenue fell slightly short of Wall Street’s estimates.
+We struggled to find many positives in these results.
+Its full-year revenue guidance missed and its full-year EBITDA guidance fell short of Wall Street’s estimates.
 Overall, this was a softer quarter.
-The stock traded down 2.4% to $77.83 immediately after reporting.
+The stock traded down 24.8% to $61.92 immediately following the results.

 13. Is Now The Time To Buy Tennant?

-Tennant’s P/E ratio based on the next 12 months is 11.3x.
+Tennant’s P/E ratio based on the next 12 months is 12.3x.
 This valuation multiple is fair, but we don’t have much confidence in the company.
-There are more exciting stocks to buy at the moment.
+There are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.